stilliard/docker-pure-ftpd/README.md

 Keep in mind that if no volume is set for `/etc/ssl/private/` directory generated certificates won't be persisted and new ones will be generated on each start.

+You can also pass `-e "TLS_USE_DSAPRAM=true"` for faster generated certificates though this option is not recommended for production.

 Credits
 -------------
 Thanks for the help on stackoverflow with this!